 Your dog’s relationship with her handler is extremely important in the world of dog shows!

 For additional resources on handling and training consider the help of a trainer that uses positive reinforcement techniques.
 This resource can help guide you in what to look for in a good trainer.

 Contact a kennel club near you to inquire about conformation classes.
 These classes teach you how to present your puppy in the show ring.
 Each breed has a well-defined breed standard.
 The dog show judge will be comparing your puppy to her breed standard.
 Of course, there is no perfect puppy that completely matches her breed standard!
 Take the time to compare your puppy to the breed standard.
 The purpose of conformation handling classes is to teach you how to minimize your pup’s faults while maximizing her qualities.

 At your confirmation classes and in your online research, you are likely to hear complaints that dog shows have become political.
 People may try to tell you that only the top handlers win because the judge favors professional handlers.
 A professional handler is someone that makes their living showing dogs around the world for a fee.
 It is my personal opinion that professional handlers tend to win because it is in their best interest to only accept superior puppies to show.
 The handler makes it her business to train this puppy, groom her to perfection, and present her to judges that she knows prefers the size and style of the puppy.
-Can you win with your puppy competing with a professional handler?
+Can you win with your puppy competing without a professional handler?
 Yes, you can!
 Make it your goal to train, handle, groom, and present your puppy like a pro!

 Classes, Breeds, and Groups

 The next question to ask yourself is what is the best class to enter your puppy in.
 Puppy class is divided into six to nine months, nine to twelve months old and twelve months to eighteen months.
 At the class level, males, referred to as dogs, compete with dogs; while females, referred to as bitches, compete with bitches.
 Enter your puppy in the class appropriate to her age and sex.